 Action 4: Leverage lessons learned for future logistics success

 “Amazon is data driven, and it’s no coincidence they are number one.
 The big players, the champions – they are always the stars of process.
 They learn from their mistakes and know then not to replicate them,” highlights Simon Pioche.

-E-commerce needs to leverage lessons learned from rush periods to make smart decisions for future logistics planning – take time to closely analyze data, make necessary adjustments, re-evaluate and think about how to innovation processes.
+E-commerce needs to leverage lessons learned from rush periods, such as Black Friday, to make smart decisions for future logistics planning.
+Take time to closely analyze data, make necessary adjustments, re-evaluate and think about how to innovation processes.

 Thrive during the holiday shopping season

 Activity peaks are ongoing in this booming market, with global e-commerce sales projected to hit nearly $5 trillion in 2021.